sara-nl/clouddocs/general-start.markdown

 You will need to find the IP address of your virtual machine, first.
 The IP address of your virtual machine is shown on in the _IPs_ column from the virtual machines list, under the _Virtual Resources_ tab of the UI.

-If you use a Linux or a Mac OSX open a terminal (if you are using Windows then open a GitBash terminal) and type:
+If you use Linux or Mac OSX open a terminal (if you are using Windows then open a GitBash terminal) and type:

 ```bash
   ssh ubuntu@145.100.mmm.nnn